Over the past decade, there has been a rise in the number of indoor gardeners- not only in the US but throughout the world.

 Vining Philodendrons require a structure to support them so they can grow upwards.
-Examples include the Blushing Philodendrons and the Heartleaf Philodendrons.
+Examples include the Blushing Philodendron and the Heartleaf Philodendron.

-The Lacy Tree Philodendrons and the Bird’s Nest Philodendrons on the other hand, are examples of the non-climbing Philodendrons.
+The Lacy Tree Philodendron and the Bird’s Nest Philodendron, on the other hand, are examples of the non-climbing Philodendrons.
 This type usually has an upright, spreading growth habit.

 When deciding which one you want to keep indoors, make sure that you take into consideration that the width of the non-climbers can be twice as much as their height.
 This means they take up a lot of room in order to grow.

-Taking care of Philodendron houseplants is extremely easy since they are able to thrive indoors year round without any problems.
-Just make sure the location you put your Philodendron in has access to bright, indirect sunlight.
-Also, make sure to keep a regular watering schedule.
+Taking care of Philodendron houseplants is easy since they are able to thrive indoors year round without any problems.
+Just make sure the location you put your Philodendron in has access to bright, indirect sunlight and maintain a regular watering schedule.